duck123acb/notes/README.md

 # TODOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO:
-- bootin up my pc
-- cause i need me
 - download filesaver.js (CREDIT)
-- the forinet battle pass
+- setup room/ lobby with password
+- when inset text, save value to server and update other clients in the room